ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : string = "hello world"
 ```

 It looks like two arguments have been passed: `"hello"` and `"world"`.
-However, only one, the `("hello", "world")` pair has been passed.
+However, only one, the `("hello", "world")` pair, has been passed.
 Inspection of the generated assembly would show it isn't exactly the same function.
 It contains some more code.
 The contents of the pair passed to `spicy_cat` (`x` and `y`) must be extracted before evaluation of the `s ^ " " ^ t` expression.
 This is the role of the additional assembly instructions.

 In many imperative languages, the `spicy_cat ("hello", "world")` syntax reads as a function call with two parameters; but in OCaml, it denotes applying the function `spicy_cat` to a pair containing `"hello"` and `"world"`.